dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 applications with their own custom styling?

 When each browser has a different "default stylesheet", it just makes for unreliable default values.
-It is quite common for developers to use a [CSS reset](https://en.wikipedia.org/wiki/Reset_style_sheet) specifically to normalize these kinds of browser differences into a uniform default state, effectively negating the intent behind UA styles in the first place.
+Many developers use a
+[CSS reset](https://en.wikipedia.org/wiki/Reset_style_sheet) specifically to normalize these kinds of browser differences into a uniform default state, effectively negating the intent behind UA styles in the first place.